futtta/ao_critcss_aas/readme.txt

 Yes; create a manual rule (can be both path- and conditional-tag based) and enter `none` for critical CSS.
 If the rule matches, no critical CSS will be added and the full CSS will be inlined instead.

 == Changelog ==

+= 1.5.0 =

+* bugfix: when deactivating make sure lockfile is removed before removing cache directory.
+* bugfix: make sure Autoptimize's "inline & defer above the fold CSS" is not removed when submitting criticalcss API key.
+* bugfix: ensure order of rules does not depend on when they were added, but is custom post types first, template 2nd, plugins (Woo, EDD, BuddyPress & BBPress) conditional tags and lastly the WordPress core conditionals.
+* bugfix: make sure non-core conditionals are checked against.

 = 1.4.0 =